Anemia in pregnancy: Prevention

-More severe forms of anemia can be a due to iron deficiency, vitamin deficiency, or other causes.

 Prevention of iron deficiency anemia

 Iron deficiency is the most common cause of non-physiologic anemia.
 Iron deficiency anemia can be prevented with supplemental oral iron 27–30 mg daily.
 This dose typically corresponds to the amount of iron found in iron-containing prenatal vitamins.
 Consult with your medical provider to determine whether additional supplements are needed.
 Complete routine labs during pregnancy for early detection of iron deficiency anemia.

 Iron deficiency anemia can also be prevented by eating iron-rich foods.
 This includes dark green leafy vegetables, eggs, meat, fish, dried beans, and fortified grains.

 Prevention of other causes of anemia

 This may be only applicable to select individuals.

 Vitamin B12: Women who consume strictly vegan diets are advised to take Vitamin B12 supplements; this helps prevent anemia due to low Vitamin B12 levels.

 Folic Acid: Folic acid supplement recommended for women with history of documented folate deficiency.
 Folic acid supplementation also recommended for prevention of neural tube defects in the fetus.